What is biochar?

 Is it true that you can make biochar using simple equipment in your own garden?

-However, avoiding an uncontrolled burn to ash is quite difficult.
-Furthermore, avoiding releasing particles and other greenhouse gases is tricky.
-As yet, there are no demonstrated, safe and effective small pyrolysis kilns that can be purchased ‘off-the-shelf’ but they are relatively easy to make.
+However, as yet, there are very few demonstrated, safe and effective small scale units that can be purchased ‘off-the-shelf’ as this is such a new industry.
+But they are relatively easy to make and there are many videos on Youtube that will show you how, just type make biochar into the search bar.
 We hope the BBF will be able to provide independent reviews of biochar-producing equipment, training on safe and effective production of biochar at the garden scale in the very near future.

 What does biochar do?